 - Back to basics: advertising at the very basic is a sales pitch delivered emotionally.
 It has to be engaging & fun.
 Because if you bore your customer he will not listen to you.
 And it has to have a story.
 Because who doesn’t love a story?
 Apart from lukewarm “my dentist papa says XXX prevents tooth decay” ads, there have hardly been any stories in oral care ads.
 We have been bombarded with component messages (triclosan anyone?), fake (as in actors playing) doctors endorsing the products on TV, and lately a father talking to his kid about oral care (which is somewhat interesting, and can be a topic of another post), but none of them comes even close to what this is.

 - The story: it is a story.
 A complete story.
 A story in the truest sense.
 There’s a hot wife, obviously madly in love with her husband, baking something, obviously for her husband.
 We get to see the husband momentarily in the photo-frame which she kisses out of overflowing love.
 The context is set.
 The mood is set.
 And then as a consequence to an accident arising out of her happy & carefree moves, we see the disastrous obstacle she (and her husband) has to face now: the cake is hard as stone!
 It’s so bad that it creates a dent in the refrigerator’s door!
 It’s so bad that it causes the tiles on the floor to crack !
-Then we see the husband, a clearly average looking guy – a clear contrast from the hot model wife he has, and the way they hug and are happy together, you start wondering how is this even possible.
+Then we see the husband, a clearly average looking guy (played by Sharib Hashmi) – a clear contrast from the hot model wife he has, and the way they hug and are happy together, you start wondering how is this even possible.
 He is happy to see that his darling wife has baked a cake for him, and he lunges at it.
 The wife, who by now is clearly aware of the obstacle, tries to stop her dear husband from trying to eat the cake and losing his teeth, but stops short when she sees the miracle!
 The husband effortlessly bites into the cake, and overcomes the obstacle like a true hero!
 “How is that even possible?”, you think, forgetting your original dilemma of the unmatched pair.
 It is at this moment that the product comes in, and you get to know that it is in fact a toothpaste commercial – Anchor is the ally which helps our hero defeat the evil “stone” cake.

 - Suspension of disbelief: suspension of disbelief is a potent tool to engage the audience – it keeps them thinking and wondering.
 Like the dinosaurs living alongside humans in The Flintstones.
 Like the ultra-modern weapons in medieval looking arenas in the Quake franchise.
 The first disbelief moment is the husband-wife pair – everyone wonders what has this guy done to get such a wife, and then everyone wonders how is she so in love with him.
 The audience is so engaged wondering and thinking that they are now not taking their eyes off the screen.
 The second disbelief moment is the obviously exaggerated strong teeth our hero has.
 However ludicrous it looks, it engages you, and gets the message across.